athomasq/athomasq.github.io/contact.md

 ### IRL

-If you're in Toronto and want to meet over coffee, [email me].
+If you're in Toronto and would like to meet over coffee, [email me].

 [email me]: mailto:athos1@gmail.com